 Homeschooling my Gifted Kid, Part 1: How Learning Happens

 With the top entry garnering 355 views.
 There were also a few posts in there from 2012 that just kept being popular, which was a nice surprise!

 The top 5 Recipes (which had a lot less traffic so I’m putting them separately) were:

 And the post with the most comments in 2013 was Normalising Disability.
 There were also lots of comments in Facebook groups – alas, this old crank ain’t got time to trawl through the wonderful Facebook groups to aggregate all the lovely comments and help I have received over the past year.
-So I’ll just give a big wave and thank you to Gifted Homescoolers Forum, and the GHF Bloggers Group, Highly Gifted+ NZ and Around the World, Hoagies Gifted Education Page and all the people who sent me private messages.
+So I’ll just give a big wave and thank you to Gifted Homescoolers Forum, and the GHF Writers Group, Highly Gifted+ NZ and Around the World, Hoagies Gifted Education Page and all the people who sent me private messages.

 Where did you view them from?